 There’s something calming about watching fish, which could be why many people love aquariums.
 That serene feeling is amplified when you’re actually underwater, immersed in an ocean-sized aquarium.
 It’s almost impossible to not feel relaxed and de-stress when surrounded by beautiful coral, fish and other sea creatures, slowly moving with the water’s movement.

 Experience the beauty lying beneath the surface of the Caribbean Sea and see for yourself the calming abilities of a diving trip.
-During our pre-grand opening phase, we’re offering significant discounts on our weeklong diving packages.

 Just 30 miles from Belize City, Belize Dive Haven is located in pristine Turneffe Atoll.
 Consisting of creeks, lagoons, mangrove islands and cays, the atoll is home to over 500 species of fish, 65 different species of stony corals as well as birds, turtles, manatees and dolphins.